-But here are 7 facts you should know about Julia Child.
+But here are 7 facts you should know about the great Julia Child.

 1. Julia Child survived breast cancer.

-2. Her O.S.S. work was even more high-level than you thought.
+2. Julia Child’s O.S.S. work was even more high-level than you thought.

-Julia’s highest position withe the O.S.S.
+Julia Child’s highest position withe the O.S.S.
 (Office of Strategic Services, a precursor to today’s C.I.A.) was Chief of the O.S.S.
 Registry.
-With her top secret security clearance, she knew every message going in and out of her station, and beyond.
+With Julia’s top secret security clearance, she knew every message going in and out of her station, and beyond.
 She also worked on a research project developing shark repellant — key because sharks would sometimes detonate undersea explosives meant for German U-boats.

-3. She was a big supporter of Planned Parenthood.
+3. Julia Child was a big supporter of Planned Parenthood.

 In the early 1980s, she led fund-raising cooking lessons, and authored a nationwide pledge letter that read, “Few politicians will take the risk of publicly supporting either contraception or abortion—and who is ‘for abortion’ anyway?
 We are concerned with freedom of choice.”

 4. Julia and Paul Child’s Wedding: For better or for worse.